vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

                           --sku Standard
    ```

-   > **Note**: This will automatically register the Microsoft.AppPlatform provider if needed.
+   > **Note**: This will automatically register the spring extension if needed.
+Confirm the extension installation with _Y_.

    > **Note**: Wait for the provisioning to complete.
 This might take about 5 minutes.